gdmeunier/dell-wwan-sysid/README.md

 If you still can't figure out what your 'magic number' should be, or if you don't have a Dell brandband-enabled laptop, then see [Method 2](#i-dont-have-a-dell-laptop-but-it-also-has-a-sim-slot-how-do-i-bypass-the-sysid-check).

+*Note: the older driver_auth.exe file seems to work better than the newer versions, and it's the same algorithm anyway.*

 ### I don't have a Dell laptop, but it also has a SIM slot.
 How do I bypass the sysID check?
 Then you cannot generate a self-whitelisted version of the *dell_wwan_sysID.dat* file begin your laptop isn't even a Dell one, even if you also have a motherboard with brandband support (and *SIM* slot, not a normal *smartcard* reader).